Godfather's Burger Lounge

 Godfather’s Food Picks:

-Fresh California Burger ($10.95) hearty Angus burger layered with fresh avocados and garlic roasted red Bell peppers, served with homemade red Bell pepper sauce and cheddar cheese.
-A little more on the ‘healthy’ side, with some fresh ingredients accenting the juicy patty.
+Fresh California Burger ($15.95) hearty Angus burger layered with fresh avocados and garlic roasted red Bell peppers, served with homemade red Bell pepper sauce and cheddar cheese.
+A little more on the ‘healthy’ side, with some fresh ingredients accenting the juicy patty. $2.95 to upgrade to truffle fries

 crispy onion straws, garden-mix greens & tomato.
 Served with homemade tartar-dill sauce.
 This is the alternative for beef haters.
 A large salmon patty smothered in a bit too much of their sauce.